 How is it different from the Queensland Kindergarten Funding Scheme (QKFS)?

-The new funding enhances and builds on the features of the QKFS that served Queensland families and children well since 2008 and boosted kindergarten participation from 29% in 2008 to more than 95% in 2020.
+The new funding enhances and builds on the features of the QKFS that served Queensland families and children well since 2008 and boosted kindergarten participation from 29% in 2008 to 98% in 2021.